alex-kalanis/kw_mapper

 PHP Usage

 2.)
-Add some external packages with connection to the local or remote services.
+Add some external dependencies with connection to the local or remote services.
+Mainly and usually the database connections and necessary underlying libraries like PDO.

-If you want to know more, just open examples/ directory and see the code there.
+If you want to know a bit more, just open examples/ directory and see the code there.
+There is a small set of examples what to do and where.

 Caveats

-Another one is when you define children with the same alias - you cannot ask for them in one query or it will mesh together and you got corrupted data.
+Another one is when you define children with the same alias - you cannot ask for them in one query or they will mesh together and you got corrupted data.
 In better case.
 For this case there are available children methods which allows you to define alias to pass data when it's necessary to join from already used table.
+Down it make aliases for specific columns and that allows to separate the result back into Records.

 Possible future things